kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 Wait for other Squad members to join and introduce themselves.
 After all squad members have posted a message and joined the squad voice channel:

 3. Pick a **"scribe"**.
-Your scribe will act as the moderator and will be in charge of creating/sharing links, sharing screen, and asking questions that your squad might have in the #help channel.
+Your scribe will act as the moderator and will be in charge of creating/sharing links, sharing screens, and asking questions that your squad might have in the #help channel.
 4. All squad members will remain in the Squad voice channel throughout the community orientation.

 **Completion criteria:** Every squad member has sent a message in the squad chat, has joined the voice channel and your squad has a scribe.